 Sakhalin Energy established a community liaison organisation in 2003 to provide interface between the company and local communities.
-As a result of the 2014 restructuring, the community liaison organisation was re-configured into a community liaison structure.

-Key role in the Community Liaison Structure of the company is played by two teams within the Government and Shareholder Relations and External Affairs: Social Performance and Communications, Stakeholder Engagement and Event Management.
+Key role in the Community Liaison Structure of the company is played by two teams within the Corporate Affairs Department: Communication and Media Relations Subdivision and Social Performance Subdivision.